jedrichards/node-deployment/README.md

 This example would define a `gitolite-host` server alias pointing to the host at IP `0.0.0.0` which would always connect as the remote user `git` using the `~/.ssh/id_rsa` key.
 The `IdentitiesOnly yes` enforces the use of the specified key, since in some cases the system may give up connecting before the correct key has been used.

-What's more, OSX will sometimes cache a public key that's been added to the system's keychain and/or `ssh-agent`, especially once you've opted to have OSX remember a key's password.
+What's more OSX will sometimes cache a public key that's been added to the system's keychain and/or `ssh-agent`, especially once you've opted to have OSX remember a key's password.
 So if you're really having trouble SSHing into Gitolite with right user/key you can purge that cache like so:

 	sudo ssh-add -L # Lists all public keys currently being cached sudo ssh-add -D # Deletes all cached public keys

 Furthermore, it may be useful to present two different identities to Gitolite.
 One identity could be the Gitolite admin user which has the rights to the `gitolite-admin` repo, and the other could be your regular user identity which you use for your general coding work.
-Under these conditions you can add two hosts to your SSH config which point to the same host but present two different keys:
+Under these conditions you can add two server aliases to your SSH config which point to the same host but present two different keys:

 	Host gitolite-host-admin
 		HostName 0.0.0.0